Upcoming Art Workshops, Shows, & Lectures

 around the island.
 If you arrive Friday evening, you can preview art at Lopez Center, and narrow down the studios that you would like to visit.
 This is one of the most popular events on Lopez Island, Washington.

 October 1 -31.
 Show, "Tea and Trees" at the Miller Library, Center for Urban Horticulture, UW, Seattle, Washington.
-This was scheduled for 2018 but had to be postponed due to death in the family.

 October 12th - 13th: Fundamentals of Watercolor at Lopez Island Grange TENTATIVE.
 Learn the basics creating